Particular product fields are searchable

 Bloomreach global synonyms: Synonyms that Bloomreach has learned and applied globally across customers

 Query Rewrite synonyms: Synonyms that Bloomreach has learned specifically from user behavior data on your site.
 When users frequently refine queries or use them interchangeably (e.g. nightstand ↔ end table), Bloomreach learns and will automatically add these as synonyms.

 Synonyms help expand the query and return relevant products even when customers are looking for your product using different terminology than how it has been described in your catalog.

 If you don't carry the specific products your customer is searching for, synonyms can be a quick and easy way to reduce No Results Found pages on your site and instead return "similar" products that the user can then browse through.

 Bloomreach automatically applies stemming to search queries, data that is processed from the feed and global synonyms.
 Bloomreach utilizes an industry standard stemmer, which result in different forms of the same root. i.e. "shirt" \<--> "shirts", "dress" \<--> "dresses", "top" \<--> "tops".

 For Bloomreach-generated synonyms, the stemming process is handled outside of the dashboard, so users should not expect to see multiple entries for a single term in the dashboard Thesaurus tool (i.e. "stemmed" versions of the synonym term).

-The Autocorrect feature reduces the number of null result queries due to spelling errors and reduces the burden on the merchandising team of having to manually add a bunch of spelling errors as synonyms with the correct spelling.
+The Spell Correct feature reduces the number of null result queries due to spelling errors and reduces the burden on the merchandising team of having to manually add a bunch of spelling errors as synonyms with the correct spelling.

 All non-alphanumeric characters (any character other than 0-9, and A-Z) are considered special characters.
-Bloomreach treats special characters as blank spaces by default, and ignores accents (for example, "résumé" would be treated as "resume").
-However, you may retain special characters in your searches if desired.
+Bloomreach treats special characters as blank spaces by default and ignores accents (for example, "résumé" would be treated as "resume").
+This applies to Search, Synonyms, and Autosuggest.